Soumik-seth/Soumik-seth/README.md

 - 👋 Hi, I’m Soumik-seth
 - 👀 I’m interested in coding..
-- 🌱 I’m currently learning BTech
+- 🌱 I’m currently learning BTech in CSE
-- 💞️ I’m looking to collaborate on Coder
+- 💞️ I’m looking to collaborate with coder